 “The energy created in the room is vital for the success and delivery of these unique fundraising programs.
 This energy is mostly created by the benefit auctioneer,” says DiNardo.
 Research has shown that most successful Fund-A-Need programs are delivered typically in the middle of charity auctions.

 Tom DiNardo’s tips for delivering an outstanding Fund-A-Need program: 1.
 Promote the Fund-A-Need program in your auction catalog.
 2. Make sure that your pledge increments and specific cause descriptions are clearly noted in the auction catalog.
-3. Have your auctioneer announce the beginning of the Fund-A-Need program.
+3. Have your auctioneer announce the beginning of the Fund A Cure program.
 4. Deliver the special cause with a two to three minute (longer than that and people lose interest quickly) video or power point presentation.
 5. Follow up the presentation with a heartfelt statement (90 seconds maximum) from either the charity’s executive director or a key volunteer with firsthand knowledge of the special focus causes.
-6. Have your auctioneer deliver the Fund-A-Need program and announce the pledge increments.
+6. Have your auctioneer deliver the Helping Hands program and announce the pledge increments.
 7. Start the Fund-A-Need program with your highest pledge increment and finish with the smallest pledge increment.

 Most Fund-A-Need program pledges are 100% tax deductible if the organization is a designated 501 (c) 3 charity under the Internal Revenue Service Tax Code.
 For more information have your fundraiser’s attendees consult their local tax professionals.
 Nonprofit organizations choosing to create these special appeals programs should select only qualified charity auctioneers and their charity auction firms.
 Be prepared to search the benefit auctioneer’s name and company name through search engines on the Internet or ask to verify the benefit auctioneer’s references.